John Aldridge

-John William Aldridge (born 18 September 1958) is a former football player and manager.
-He was a prolific, record-breaking striker best known for his time with English club Liverpool in the late 1980s.
-His tally of 330 Football League goals is the sixth-highest in the history of English football.
+John William Aldridge (born 18 September 1958) is a former footballer and manager.
+Nicknamed "Aldo", he was a prolific, record-breaking striker.
+His tally of 329 Football League goals is the sixth-highest in the history of English football.

 During his early career, he worked his way up through the lower leagues, playing in every league from the old Fourth Division to the old First Division.
 Initially signed as a replacement for Ian Rush, Aldridge spent over two successful seasons at Liverpool, winning the league and FA Cup once, and narrowly missing out on a second league title.
 Aldridge spent two seasons at Real Sociedad, becoming the first non-Basque player to sign for the club in several decades as they abandoned their selective recruitment policy.
 In 1991, he returned to England to play for Tranmere Rovers, becoming their player-manager in 1996.
-He retired from playing and resigned as manager in 1998 and has not managed since.
+He retired from playing in 1998 and resigned as manager in 2001 and has not managed since.

 A Liverpudlian by birth, he was recruited to play for the Republic of Ireland as part of Jack Charlton's "Granny Rule" policy: his great-grandmother was from Athlone, and travelled to Liverpool to settle in the 19th century.
 His career with Ireland coincided with their most successful period in international football, and he played at two World Cups.

 Club career

 South Liverpool and Newport County

 Aldridge took a long time to reach the top level of the English game.
 He began his career in the mid-1970s at non-league South Liverpool, before getting his break in the professional game when, aged 20, he signed for Newport County in the Fourth Division on 2 May 1979 for £3,500.

-While at Somerton Park, Aldo, as he came to be known, played 198 times scoring 87 goals, a goal every 2 1/4 games, including seven goals in twelve FA Cup matches.
+While at Somerton Park, he played 198 times scoring 87 goals, a goal every 2 1/4 games, including seven goals in twelve FA Cup matches.
 He partnered Tommy Tynan and Dave Gwyther for four years at Somerton Park, helping Newport to promotion from the Fourth Division and Welsh Cup glory in his first season, and to reach the quarter-finals of the European Cup Winners' Cup in his second.

-His first season with County, 1979–80, saw him score fourteen goals from 38 games as his side won the Welsh Cup and gained promotion to the Third Division.
+His first season with County, the 1979–80 season, saw him score fourteen goals from 38 games as his side won the Welsh Cup and gained promotion to the Third Division.
 A year later, he featured in the side that achieved a notable European run.
 In the league, he scored seven goals in 27 league games.
-He scored eleven goals in 36 games in the 1981–82 season, but in 1982–83 he did better still with seventeen goals from 41 games as County narrowly missed out on promotion to the second tier.
+He scored eleven goals in 36 games in the 1981–82 season, but in the 1982–83 season, he did better still with seventeen goals from 41 games as County narrowly missed out on promotion to the second tier.

-In 1983–84, with Tynan having departed, Aldridge had scored 26 times by the end of February, and County were still in the Third Division.
+In the 1983–84 season, with Tynan having departed, Aldridge had scored 26 times by the end of February, and County were still in the Third Division.